The importance of socially responsible mining in developing nations

 Also referred to as reclamation, this is the final stage in any project.
 Hazardous materials are removed ethically, and the surrounding area is stabilised to prevent any erosion.
 New vegetation is often added, while it’s becoming increasingly common to see a water treatment facility built to accommodate the growth of this new green area.

 Along each step of the process, the need to think sustainably and ethically is paramount.
 This is true on a mine-by-mine basis, as well as to the continued success of the modern mining sector as a whole.
 It’s perhaps little surprise then that green mining initiatives are becoming commonplace on most builds.
+For example, recycling schemes exist for multiple materials:

 If the numbers tell us nothing else, it’s that mining still plays a crucial part in the progression and development of the world around us.
 This reliance on the industry makes it more important than ever to do what we can to operate using sustainable practices.